 The buck must stop with the men and women who have the power to prevent threats to child safety.

-- If you would like more information about the Royal Commissions mentioned above, also see the Royal Commission into Institutional Responses to Child Sexual Abuse here, and the Royal Commission into the Protection and Detention of Children in the Northern Territory here.
+If you want more information about the Royal Commissions mentioned above, see the Royal Commission into Institutional Responses to Child Sexual Abuse here, and the Royal Commission into the Protection and Detention of Children in the Northern Territory here.